-Visualising the seafloor on scales relevant for monitoring and planning
+Visualising and interpreting seafloor imagery on scales relevant for monitoring and planning

 - SSK17-01 Coral mapping off Sesoko Island, Okinawa using the AUV TUNA-SAND.
 PIs Thornton (UoS), Maki (UTokyo), Harii (Uni.
 Ryukyus) Pizarro (U, Sydney), Nishida (Kyutech).
 Supported by the Daiwa Foundation.
 See article and related video.
 Go to data.